 Patient global impression of change (PGIC) was reported in the Phase III trials, but not the Phase II trials.
-In EM-I and EM-II, approximately 75% of women who received the 200 mg twice daily dose of elagolix and 55-57% of women who received the 150 mg daily dose reported their endometriosis-related pain was "much or very much improved" from baseline compared to 31-35% of women who received placebo (both findings significant vs. all other categories, p<0.001).
+In EM-I and EM-II, approximately 75% of women who received the 200 mg twice daily dose of elagolix and 55-57% of women who received the 150 mg daily dose reported their endometriosis-related pain was "much or very much improved" from baseline compared to 31-35% of women who received placebo (both findings significant vs. all other categories, p<0.001).24 After an additional six months of treatment in the extension studies (12 months total), 69-75% of patients who received the 150 mg daily dose and 84-91% of patients who received the 200 mg twice daily dose of elagolix reported their endometriosis pain to be "much or very much improved."26

-In EM-I and EM-II, the 200 mg twice daily dose of elagolix provided a statistically significant improvement in all six dimensions of the EHP-30 at three and six months compared to placebo.
-The 150 mg daily dose of elagolix provided quality of life improvement versus placebo at both timepoints on three of six dimensions in EM-I (pain, control and powerlessness, and social support) and four of six dimensions in EM-II (pain, control and powerlessness, emotional well-being and social support).
+In EM-I and EM-II, the 200 mg twice daily dose of elagolix provided a statistically significant improvement in all six dimensions of the EHP-30 at three and six months compared to placebo.24 The 150 mg daily dose of elagolix provided quality of life improvement versus placebo at both timepoints on three of six dimensions in EM-I (pain, control and powerlessness, and social support) and four of six dimensions in EM-II (pain, control and powerlessness, emotional well-being and social support).24 After six additional months of treatment with elagolix in the extension studies